Camp Updates re: COVID-19

 We are proud and excited to move ahead with our summer camp program.

 We understand that in these uncertain times, you may have apprehensions.
 We are taking every precaution to keep campers and staff safe while still offering our summer arts programming.
 We will do our very best to provide you with all the information necessary to give your student a wonderful and safe camp experience.
-We closely monitor Hillsborough County and CDC guidelines daily.

 We look forward to this time every year and hope to provide all of our families with some much-needed social and creative joy!